Business Administration (B A)

 B A 5351.
 Organizational Performance and Competitive Advantage.

-This course is designed to provide an integrative understanding of the firm.
-A variety of organizational models and perspectives will be incorporated to facilitate understanding of the complexities of the firm, its environments, and its relationships with stakeholders.
-Includes focus on case analysis issues and communication skills.
+This course examines the firm from an integrative perspective.
+A variety of organizational models and perspectives are incorporated to analyze the complexities of the firm, its environments, and its relationships with stakeholders.
+With a focus on conceptual understanding and application through case analysis, the course addresses strategic decision making under changing internal and external conditions.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.